mlpack/mlpack/doc/tutorials/image.md

           ImageOptions& opts);
 ```

 Loading a test image is shown below.
-It also fills up the `ImageInfo` class
+It also fills up the `ImageOptions` class

 object.

 ```c++